-Scottish tennis star Andy Murray represents the unofficial fourth member of the Big Four.
-While the likes of Roger Federer, Rafael Nadal, and Novak Djokovic are far better, the Briton is an excellent player in his own right.
+Scottish tennis star Andy Murray is widely regarded as the unofficial fourth member of the Big Four.
+While the likes of Roger Federer, Rafael Nadal, and Novak Djokovic have amassed relatively more accolades, the Briton is an excellent player in his own right.
 After his hip surgery, he made a winning return to the doubles domain of tennis at Queens’ where he partnered Feliciano Lopez.

-In terms of performance, while he may not be as decorated as the rest of the Big Four, Murray’s stats are not too shabby.
-The British has claimed three Grand Slam titles and 43 ATP titles and he has also bagged two Olympic gold medals and an Olympic silver.
+In terms of performance, while he may not be as decorated as the rest of the Big Four, Murray’s stats are still impressive.
+The British star has claimed three Grand Slam titles and 43 ATP titles.
+He has also bagged two Olympic gold medals and an Olympic silver.

-Coming back to the Grand Slam wins, he won the 2012 US Open.
+Coming back to his Grand Slam wins, he won the 2012 US Open.
 Murray also clinched two Wimbledon Championships in 2013 and 2016.
 He also became the World No.1 in November 2016.

-Murray was experiencing pain every day for many years.
-He revealed that he was even struggling to put on his socks and walk the dogs.
-Consequently, he decided to undergo a hip-resurfacing surgery to treat his hip in January 2019.
+Murray was experiencing excruciating pain for many years.
+He revealed that he struggled to even put on his socks and walk the dogs.
+Consequently, he decided to undergo arthroscopic hip surgery in January 2019.
 However, it was difficult for him to make a comeback on the professional tour.
 Consequently, he announced during the Australian Open 2019 that he will retire later that year.

 It isn’t surprising to learn that he has a staggering net worth of $165 million.
-His on-court earning aggregates to $61,199,017.
+His on-court earnings aggregate to $61,544,007.

 Murray has inked numerous endorsement deals with Standard Life, Head, and Rado.
 In 2016, he penned a deal with British car manufacturing giant Jaguar.
-In 2019, he signed with Castore and uses their apparels.
+In 2019, he signed with Castore and also uses their apparel.
 He uses Under Armour shoes on the court.

 The Scot has pledged his support to charities like Comic Relief, Make-A-Wish Foundation, (RED), Sport Relief, UNICEF, and others.
 Comic Relief aids homeless and needy people in especially in terms of disaster relief.